MsMaddyMac/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  Relational databases store info in a table by rows and columns.
+SQ is a database management system.
+It will allow you to interact with your relational database (or any type of database) by use of SQL.
+DBMS’s allow you to manipulate the data stored in your database.
+SQL is the standard language used to interact the DMBS’s.

 - [ ] Why do tables need a `primary key`?

+   It makes the values stored in a row unique and easily accessible.

 - [ ] What is the name given to a table column that references the primary key on another table.

+    Foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+   Shared information across multiple tables which use foreign keys to connect to primary keys in order to reference the info.

 ## Minimum Viable Product